runrig-coop/hedgerows/index.md

 ground up, but it's for the sole benefit of isolated individuals.
 The complete atomization of society into self-interested agents is not the same as bottom-up organization.
 It's a lie that merely enables the top-down exploitation of the many by the few.
-Coincidentally, it is the same Balkanized condition that the thought leaders at Davos tend to mistake for "freedom."
-It's a corollary of the _Homo economicus_ fallacy first espoused by utilitarian philosophers almost two centuries ago and roundly discredited ever since.
-Dressing the old notion up in transhumanist cyber-lingo doesn't render it any less fictitious than it makes it less exploitative.
+Coincidentally, it is the same alienated condition that the thought leaders at Davos tend to mistake for "freedom."

 The anti-globalization organizers, on the other hand, came from small, localized bases of power, but they also knew that no individual could seriously challenge